phuonglamgithub/CLARA/README.md

 ## 📖 Citation

-If you use CLARA in your research, please cite our paper:
+If you use this code or models in your research, please cite:

 ### Paper Citation
 ```bibtex
 @article{lam2025clara,
   title={CLARA: Enhancing Multimodal Sentiment Analysis via Efficient Vision-Language Fusion},